kadeallen123/dotnet-todo-app/readme.md

 3. SQLite storage using Entity Framework with command line usage.
 4. Server-Client interaction via Web Sockets.
 5. Hosted web server with JavaScript framework client.

+I will be using a git branch for each stage, as well as using feature branching on those branches.